Skip to article frontmatterSkip to article content

 Some things to try

-• What are some drawbacks of this method?
+• What are some drawbacks of the two-step Euler method?
 How might we improve it?

 Embedded methods